r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 https://github.com/R-macos/recipes .
 The main exceptions are those which need to use dynamic libraries (such as openmpi and libmariadb).

-Currently this uses PROJ 9.6.2, GEOS 3.14.0, GDAL 3.11.3.
-(GDAL needs manual patching of gdal-config, so not installed via recioes.)
+Currently this uses PROJ 9.7.0, GEOS 3.14.0, GDAL 3.11.4.
+(GDAL needs manual patching of gdal-config, so not installed via recipes.)

-pandoc is their binary arm64 Mac build, currently 3.8 (and updated often).
+pandoc is their binary arm64 Mac build, currently 3.8.1 (and updated often).

 Java is 21.0.8 from https://adoptium.net